 The course includes a playful and profound mix of science, nature art, poetry, photos and quotes, as well as personal reflections and experiential activities.
 All designed to inspire, equip and empower you to transform the way you feel and function in your daily life.

 If you (like me) have the best of intentions, but need inspiration, encouragement and a few gentle nudges to care for yourself the way you deserve, you're not alone.

-The course will open for enrollment again in early 2020.
-Sign up below to receive an email when it's open.
+The course will start again on February 24, 2020.
+Sign up below to receive an email when enrollment opens.